pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_rn_1_4.md

 * Validation of values works in selectors
 * Elastic Load Balancer support
 * Compilation VMs are re-used
-* Installation files nolonger include the bloat of stemcells of compiled packages
+* Installation files no longer include the bloat of stemcells of compiled packages
 * Importing installation files into the wrong IaaS is handled gracefully
 * Verifiers built for S3 and MySQL